v-pbartley/openhack-mc4h/Challenge-16/Challenge-Consent.md

-# Deploy and demonstrate the consent capabilities of Azure Healthcare APIs
+# Challenge 16 - Deploy and demonstrate the consent capabilities of Azure Healthcare APIs

 ## Introduction